gukoff/gukoff.github.io/_drafts/2026-07-28-new-magic-hexagons.markdown

 This question came up in the conversation of YSDA alumni last month on the occasion of the school turning 19 years old.
 Someone pointed out that 19 is a twin prime.
 Someone else replied that 19 is the number of cells in the only non-trivial magic hexagon.

-Wait, a "magic hexagon"?
+Wait, what is a "magic hexagon"?
 Let's find out, shall we?

+> Recently, we hear a lot about AI miraculously proving and disproving long-standing conjectures, without much explanation of how it was done.
-To foreshadow, this is a story about making a mathematical discovery - first without, then with the AI.
+> This story gives insight into the process of making a mathematical discovery first without, then with the AI.

 ## Magic Squares and Magic Hexagons